Welcome to today's edition of the Rush 24-7 podcast.

 Or any opening statements.

-It was just, it was it was pathetic.
+It was just, it was pathetic.

 And one of the things that Ted Kennedy said was that in an era when America is still too often divided by race and riches, Judge Alito has not written one single opinion on the merits in favor of a person of color alleging race discrimination on the job.